oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 <!---
 ## GSoC Proposal Template

-When submitting a proposal, please use the provided (**TODO: fix link and update subsequent paragraphs**)[GSoC proposal template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit).
+When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1yYefLkT7dJJa86MyrdWpbZtzeaWAKCi1eXZZDGUrasM/edit#).
 We will only consider proposals submitted using this template.

 You are welcome to ask mentors for reviews during the proposal preparation phase.
-Mentors will review proposals incrementally.
-That is, they will work through the Mocks section, and, only after they are satisfied with it, they will review the Technical Design section, and, similarly, only after that section looks good, they will review the Milestones section.
-This is meant to help ensure that later sections of the proposal are building on a solid baseline.
+We recommend getting the WHAT section reviewed before doing substantial work on the HOW section, and getting the first part of the HOW section reviewed before doing work on the second part.
+This is meant to help ensure that later sections of the proposal  build on a solid baseline, and reduce the amount of wasted work.

+**Important:** Your proposal should be shared as "anyone with the link can leave comments" and sent to oppia-gsoc-discuss@.
+Do not send proposals directly to individual GSoC mentors.

 **Important:** Please make sure that your final proposal is self-contained.
 In particular, to be fair to all applicants, key components of the proposal should not be editable after the deadline, and you shouldn't assume that reviewers will follow external links.